 You can use any kind of chocolate you have in your pantry for these cookies too, dark chocolate, milk chocolate, white chocolate, semi sweet chocolate...I made them last week with milk chocolate because we don't use as much milk chocolate at the bakery so I always have more.
 You can also use any kind of milk you have, regular, coconut, almond - whatever you prefer.
 And of course, you can also use any kind of nuts as well, peanuts, pecans, pistachios, or cashews.
 Use up what you have in your pantry while getting creative at the same time!
 In addition to the semi sweet chocolate chips, try some of these combos for inspiration:

 Dark Chocolate + Almonds

 Milk Chocolate + Walnuts

 White Chocolate + Pistachios

 Also, I used a cookie scoop for these cookies - yeah, that's rare for me (if you bake my recipes then you know that!).
 I keep seeing other people's cookie dough photos and I always get jealous of them because they look so good and I want mine to look like that.
 But, I don't use cookie scoops, so I never get cute dough photos.
 I've always just rolled my cookies by hand, it's just how I do it.
-I'm really fast and efficient that way and I never had any fancy baking equipment growing up.
+I'm really fast and efficient that way and I never had any fancy baking tools growing up.
 So I learned to make cookies with a bowl and a wooden spoon - no mixer, no cookie scoop, no big deal.

 Eggless Chocolate Chip Cookies